-So you need to move money between Pakistan and the UAE.
-Maybe you've just landed a job in Dubai and want your savings to follow you over; maybe you're already here, sending part of every salary back to Karachi or Lahore.
-This guide covers how to transfer money from Pakistan to the UAE and, just as importantly, how to send it the other way — because for most people here, that's the direction that matters month after month.
-The methods are the same handful of options either way.
-The gap between the cheapest and the priciest, though, is real money.
+So you need to transfer money from Pakistan to the UAE.
+Maybe you've just landed a job in Dubai and want your savings to follow you over.
+Or maybe you're already here, wiring part of every salary back to Karachi or Lahore — which, for most people reading this, is the direction that actually matters, month after month.
+Both ways run on the same handful of methods.
+What changes is the price, and the gap between the cheapest option and the priciest is real money, not loose change.

 Sending money from Pakistan to the UAE